chrisgrieser/shimmering-obsidian/documentation/Utility Features.md

 - `oapplicationsupport`: Open Obsidian's Application Support folder.
 - `oplugin`: The plugin folder in the hidden `.obsidian` folder will be opened in Finder.

-## Change & Access your Vault
+## Change and Access your Vault
 **`ovault`: Open the Obsidian [settings].**
 - Conveniently switch the vault used by _this workflow_.
 (This Alfred workflow can only work on one vault at the same time.)
-- ⚠️ Note that the [required plugins](documentation/Installation.md#Hard Requirements) will have to be installed in **each vault** you to control via Alfred.
+- ⚠️ Note that the [required plugins](documentation/Installation.md#Hard%20Requirements) will have to be installed in **each vault** you to control via Alfred.
 - You can also choose to open a new vault or open your current vault's root in your Terminal or Finder. ([The Terminal app defined in the Alfred settings](https://www.alfredapp.com/help/features/terminal/) will be used.)
 - 💡 You can also use the command `ohelpvault` to open the Help Vault (once you have opened it at least once.)